DarkInventor/QuotesAI/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Create a new Pull Request.

----

-Feel free to replace `"Project Name"`, `"yourusername"`, and `"yourrepository"` with your actual project name, GitHub username, and repository name respectively.